 Here is a follow up post After Awakening Before Enlightenment.

 See a related post The Seeing I.

-Below I am including some links to a few postings that could illustrate much more deeply what is being said.
+Below I am including some links to a few postings that illustrate, much more deeply, what is being said.